-By default, every enum property will be defined as unique, to improve query performances.
+By default, every enum property will require you to add an associated index to improve query performance.
 If you want to disable this, simply pass \index: false to enum:

 '''

 class Media

-include Neo4j::ActiveNode
+include ActiveGraph::Node

 enum type: [:image, :video, :unknown], index: false

 end

 '''

 Sometimes it is desirable to have a default value for an enum property.
-To acheive this, you can simply define a property with the same name which defines a default value:
+To acheive this, you can simply pass the \default option when defining the enum:

 '''

 class Media

-include Neo4j::ActiveNode
+include ActiveGraph::Node

-enum type: [:image, :video, :unknown]
+enum type: [:image, :video, :unknown], default: :video

-property :type, default: :video

 end

 '''